andrei-voia/tic_tac_toe_game/README.md

 # tic_tac_toe_game

-A simple game of tic-tac-toe with a friendly interface
+A simple game of tic-tac-toe with a friendly interface.

 ## How it works